valonyaver/LBoL_Komachi/README.md

 - Far (4): Deals and takes -15% attack damage.
 - Very Far (5): Deals and takes -30% attack damage.

+These values can be configured in the mod's configs (See: Configurable options below)

 The keyword "**Displace**", refers to the act of changing the distance of an enemy.

 Her cards focus on dancing between the different distance levels, providing bonuses the more you displace enemies, pulling enemies in before attacks, then pushing them back at the end of the turn when defending.

+### Notes
+- If you want to easily calculate the distance modifiers yourself, simply multiply your damage by 2/1.5/1/0.85/0.7 for distances 1/2/3/4/5.
+- These damage multipliers stack multiplicatively rather than additively with other modifiers.
+Meaning that distance 1 (+100%) + vulnerable (+50%) multiplies your damage by 2 * 1.5 = 3.
+Rather than 2.5.

 ## Spirit Manipulation
 The main theme of Black Komachi.